What do you do? What makes you unique as a photographer?

 Now let’s see the opposite.
 If you don’t have a clear target audience in mind, you end up with generic goals like this:

-“I would like to appeal to all age groups and ethnic groups.
+“I would like to appeal to all age groups and locations.
 I would like to appeal to as wide an audience as possible and I would like to, at the same time sell some photos.”

 Being able to pinpoint who the website is for (as you can see in all the good examples above) allows you to “speak their language” (through the texts you write, your site’s colors, the elements you feature on your homepage etc.)